johntao/blog-2025/src/content/default/information-fatigue.md

   - they are the friendly wise elders we all need (I am in my 30s, btw)
   - time flies when they talk about the history of the IT industry (in a good way 🎷)
 - [Scott Hanselman](https://www.hanselman.com/): the all-round (integrated) senior Microsoft developer one must know
-  - he is proactively having conversations with different backgrounds people
+  - he proactively has conversations with people from different backgrounds
   - listening to those conversation is always delightful and enlightening

 ## Videos (Fatigue Level: 3 out of 3)